Department of Health

 About the Act

 The Health Complaints Act 2016 (the Act) came into effect on 1 February 2017.
 The Act provides a framework to resolve complaints about health services, investigate and take regulatory action against general health service providers and to contribute to health service quality improvements.
-It also established the Health Complaints Commissioner.
+The Act also establishes the Health Complaints Commissioner.

 The Act repealed the Health Services (Conciliation and Review) Act 1987 after an Expert Review Panel made recommendations following its review into Victoria’s health complaints system.

-The intent of the Act was to streamline and modernise Victoria’s health complaints scheme as well as address the Expert Review Panel’s recommendations for legislative or practice change as follows:
+The Act has streamlines and modernises Victoria's health complaints scheme and has address the Expert Review Panel's recommendations for legislative or practice change to:

 • promote local resolution, expand and clarify the scope of the Act, improve support for complainants, and provide effective and responsive complaints resolution